Candy Dulfer: 1980s and 1990s

 Dulfer's band performed throughout the Netherlands and in 1987 was the opening act for two of Madonna's European concerts.

 In 1988, Prince invited Dulfer on stage to play an improvised solo during one of his European shows.
+In 1989 Dulfer performed with Prince on SNL in NYC.
 In 1989 Dulfer appeared in Prince's "Partyman" video.

 Dulfer performed session work with Eurythmics guitarist and producer Dave Stewart, duetting with him on the worldwide hit single "Lily Was Here" and contributing to the soundtrack of the same name.
 She was a guest musician for Pink Floyd during the band's performance at Knebworth in 1990, from which several tracks were released on a multi-artist live album and video, Live at Knebworth '90.
 The Knebworth show has since been released as part of the Pink Floyd box set The Later Years 1987–2019 on CD, DVD, and Blu-ray.

 Dulfer was also the featured saxophonist on Van Morrison's A Night in San Francisco, an album in 1993, and performed with Alan Parsons and his band at the World Liberty Concert in 1995.